wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/testing-traffic-manager-settings.md

 2-Use a single client.
 3-Request DNS resolution for your company domain name using the Nslookup.exe tool or a similar utility.
-4-Ensure that the resolved IP address your obtain is for your primary endpoint 5-Bring your primary endpoint down or remove the monitoring file so that Traffic Manager thinks it’s down.
+4-Ensure that the resolved IP address your obtain is for your primary endpoint 5-Bring your primary endpoint down or remove the monitoring file so that Traffic Manager thinks it's down.
 6-Wait for the DNS Time-to-Live (TTL) of the Traffic Manager profile plus an additional 2 minutes.
 For example, if your DNS TTL is 300 seconds (5 minutes), you must wait for 7 minutes.
 7-Flush your DNS client cache and request DNS resolution.
 In Windows, you can flush your DNS cache with the ipconfig /flushdns command issued at a command or Windows PowerShell prompt.
 8-Ensure that the IP address you obtain is for your secondary endpoint.